alensiljak/gnucash-portfolio/app/ReadMe.md

 - Performance
 Comparing the output through GnuCash reports to the native output using Python stack (piecash + HTML output), the advantage is significantly on the side of Python components.

+# Running

+There are two ways to run the web app:

+1. Run app.py
+2. "run.py run"

+The second is created so that the app can be debugged by Python extension for Visual Studio Code.